 - 1. Locate your JDK installation directory (typically something like C:\Program Files\Java\jdk1.8.
 0[version] on Windows). - 2.
-Set the environment variable JAVA_HOME to point to the bin directory (for example C:\Program Files\Java\jdk1.8.0[version]\bin). - 3.
+Set the environment variable JAVA_HOME to point to this directory. - 3.
 Set the environment variable JRE_HOME to point to the jre directory (for example C:\Program Files\Java\jdk1.8.0[version]\jre). - 4.
-Download the pre-configured settings file by cloning the following git repository:
+Create a directory named buildKit. - 5.
+Export the MicroEJ build kit from your MicroEJ SDK version to the buildKit directory, by following the steps described here. - 6.
+Edit the file buildKit/microej-module-repository/ivysettings.xml and replace its content by: